Babson task: Directmate Babsons

 Composing a Babson task in directmate form (where White moves first and must checkmate Black against any defence within a stipulated number of moves) was thought so difficult that very little effort was put into it until the 1960s, when Pierre Drumare began his work on the problem, which occupied him for the next twenty years or so.
 He managed to compose a Babson task in which the knight is replaced with the nightrider (a fairy chess piece which moves by making any number of knight moves in the same direction on unblocked squares) but found it hard to devise one using normal pieces: because of the knight's limited range, it is difficult to justify a knight promotion by White in response to a knight promotion by Black on the other side of the board.

+A concurrent attempt was published in 1972 by composer Bo Lindgren, a mate in 5 moves, but although it showed all four promotions and was legal, it was never considered a true Babson Task as the promotion to Knight was not immediately following the black promotion (as the theme requires), but happened only as the final mating move.

 When Drumare eventually succeeded using conventional pieces in 1980, the result was regarded as highly unsatisfactory, even by Drumare himself.
 It is a mate in five (first published Memorial Seneca, 1980).
 The key is 1.Rf2, after which captures by Black on b1 are answered by captures by White on g8.

 Efficiency in chess problems is considered a great boon, but Drumare's attempt is very inefficient: no fewer than 30 pieces are on the board.
 It also has six promoted pieces in the initial position (even a single promoted piece is considered something of a "cheat" in chess problems), which is in any case illegal: one of the white f-pawns must have made a capture, and the white and black b- and c-pawns must have made two captures between them, making three in total, yet only two units are missing from the board.
-Despite all these flaws, it is the first complete Babson task.
+And even without this detail, the number of captures required to obtain all the promoted pieces is almost certainly still higher.
+Despite all these flaws, it is the first complete Babson task in a directmate problem.

 In 1982, two years after composing this problem, Drumare gave up, saying that the Babson task would never be satisfactorily solved.